Simulation-based marginal likelihood for cluster strong lensing cosmology

 As described at the beginning of this section, we fit the observational data to the strong lensing-mass relation and after marginalising out the nuisance parameter, $V$, present $P(\alpha, \beta | D, {\cal I})$, the posterior distribution for $\alpha$ and $\beta$, denoted by red contours in the middle panel of Fig.~\ref{fig:fiducial}.
 Many mock samples are individually fit to the lensing-mass relations; the maximum of the posterior is shown as a blue point, one for each mock, and a typical 1-$\sigma$ error shown as a blue ellipse.
 By adding the posteriors for each mock sample and renormalising, we estimate $P(\alpha, \beta | C, {\cal I})$, shown by the blue contours in the right-hand panel of Fig.~\ref{fig:fiducial}.
 By multiplying by the two distributions, we find ${\cal Z} = 0.25$.

-Note that one cannot comment on whether the evidence is {\it large} or {\it small}.
+Note that one cannot comment on whether the marginal likelihood is {\it large} or {\it small}.
 One cannot use this value to claim `consistency' or `tension' with \lcdm.
 However, if the same process is repeated for simulations under a different cosmological model then the Bayes factor $R$ can be calculated and, after accounting for priors, it may (or may not) reveal a preference for one of the cosmologies, in light of this data.

 Note that we have allowed for negative $\alpha$, i.e. negative slopes for the strong lensing-mass relation, which seems counterintuitive but should not be ruled out on principle given the anti-correlation between concentration and cluster mass.
-If we do insist on positive slopes, by placing a boundary on the prior on $\alpha$, we find that the evidence increases by about 5\%.
+If we do insist on positive slopes, by placing a boundary on the prior on $\alpha$, we find that ${\cal Z}$ increases by about 5\%.

 The use of the \AGNsim~simulation set and the cluster selection as described characterise our fiducial approach.
-Certain factors can be expected to impact the evidence, and consequently the Bayes factor when comparing cosmologies.
-For the remainder of this section, we consider how the measured evidence for our specific cosmology may depend on other details, such as cluster redshift, selection criteria and the numerical implementation of baryonic processes.
+Certain factors can be expected to impact the marginal likelihood, and consequently the Bayes factor when comparing cosmologies.
+For the remainder of this section, we consider how the marginal likelihood for our specific cosmology may depend on other details, such as cluster redshift, selection criteria and the numerical implementation of baryonic processes.